kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 2. Use the output of the SHA-256 hash.

 The purpose of the fingerprint provided by the client is to help the server select the correct information.
-The fingerprint identifies the server certificate (and the corresponding private key) for use with the rest of the handshake.
+The fingerprint identifies the server public key (and the corresponding private key) for use with the rest of the handshake.

 If this extension is not present, the `kem_encapsulation` extension MUST